GOP Sen. Josh Hawley and Democrats vote to advance congressional stock trading ban

 Some Republicans on the Senate Homeland Security Committee insisted that blind trusts are sufficiently restrictive.
 But Hawley said blind trusts are "often workarounds," and members can still influence decisions.

-The legislation is called the Preventing Elected Leaders from Owning Securities and Investments, or the PELOSI Act, alluding to former House Speaker Nancy Pelosi, whose financial disclosures have included large quantities of stock purchased by her husband, Paul Pelosi.
-The measure would prohibit members of Congress and their spouses from trading or holding individual stocks, giving them 180 days to sell their stocks.
+The measure, originally called the Preventing Elected Leaders from Owning Securities and Investments (PELOSI) Act, would prohibit members of Congress and their spouses from trading or holding individual stocks, giving them 180 days to sell their stocks.
 Members would also have to supply their House or Senate ethics committee with written certification of compliance each year, and the Government Accountability Office would conduct a compliance audit every two years.
+Hawley, as a part of negotiations with Democrats, agreed to call it the Honest Act.

+Former House Speaker Nancy Pelosi voiced support for the legislation in a statement.

+"While I appreciate the creativity of my Republican colleagues in drafting legislative acronyms, I welcome any serious effort to raise ethical standards in public service," Pelosi said.

 Hawley also said the legislation would ban the next president and vice president from holding or trading individual stocks while in office, meaning the legislation wouldn't affect President Trump.
 A reporter asked the president if he supports Hawley's bill.